 The Opposite to RESTART IDENTITY is CONTINUE IDENTITY and it’s the default option.
 This option doesn’t reset auto increment counters.

-cascade at the end of the command will data from all tables that have a foreign key reference to table_name.
+cascade at the end of the command will delete data from all tables that have a foreign key reference to table_name.

 $ psql -c "TRUNCATE TABLE [TABLE_NAME] RESTART IDENTITY CASCADE"